midwesternrodent/midwesternrodent.github.io/content/post/self-hosted-print-server/Local-only Webprint on a Raspberry Pi.md

 ### Scope

 These instructions were written for a Raspberry Pi 3b.
 You can absolutely do all of this in an LXC and connect to the printer over the network via IPP or pass through the USB in the LXC conf.
-You'll need to do more configurations for the USB passthrough if you go that route, but you won't need to follow the manual build instructions I'm including here for savaprint for this to work on your machine.
+You'll need to do more configurations for the USB passthrough if you go that route, but you won't need to follow the manual build instructions I'm including here for savapage for this to work on your machine.
 I am consciously not hooking up my printer to the network for security reasons despite it having a network port, but nothing is stopping you from going that route if you choose.

 I am also assuming you are using a Linux desktop.
 If you're on Windows, the only real modification you'll need is to use something like [Rufus](https://rufus.ie) to flash the image to the SD card on the pi instead of using the Linux CLI tools.